 Is it better to migrate to a fresh Ubuntu 24.04 VPS instead?

 In many cases, yes.
 Deploying a fresh VPS can reduce risk, simplify rollback, and let you validate your application before switching production traffic.
+If your current host doesn't support Ubuntu 24.04 or lacks snapshot capability, migration is often safer and faster than an in-place upgrade.
 You can view available options on our KVM VPS page.